2018 Utah Utes football team: Award watch lists

-Pac-12 Media Days
+Pac-12 media days

-The 2018 Pac-12 media days are set for July 25, 2018 in Hollywood, California.
+The 2018 Pac-12 media days were set for July 25, 2018 in Hollywood, California.
 Kyle Whittingham (HC), Chase Hanson (LB) & Lo Falemaka (OL) at Pac-12 Media Days.
 The Pac-12 media poll was released with the Utes predicted to finish in second place at Pac-12 South division.

 Schedule

 Utah announced their 2018 football schedule on November 16, 2017.
 The Utes will play FCS Weber State and Northern Illinois and returning to the traditional last game of the year spot, Utah will play in-state rival BYU Cougars football in out-of-conference play.
 In Pac-12 conference play, the Utes will not play cross-divisional foes California and Oregon State.